stuartpb/ach/README.md

 ## Does this prevent unauthorized requests to my domain?

-**No.** User agents other than conforming browsers (for instance, a request in Node.js) can make whatever requests they want, including any value for the Origin header that they wish.

-Responding with Access-Control headers only serves as a mechanism to communicate to user's browsers when they should *allow* sites on other domains to make requests *from that user's browser* to your server.
-To be clear, these sites can already trigger simple requests to your domain from the browser:
-CORS only allows more complex requests through a mechanism like XmlHttpRequest that would otherwise be blocked by default.
+**No.** Responding with Access-Control headers only serves as a mechanism to communicate to user's browsers when they should *allow* sites on other domains to make requests *from that user's browser* to your server.
+These sites can already trigger simple requests to your domain from the browser: CORS only allows more complex requests through a mechanism like XmlHttpRequest that would otherwise be blocked by default.

-If you need to actually *restrict* access to your server, you should look for a proper authentication mechanism such as OAuth.
+This is the standard-dictated behavior for browsers: other user agents (for instance, a request in Node.js) can make whatever requests they want, including any value for the Origin header that they wish.

+Actually *restricting* access to a server requires an authentication mechanism, the nature of which depends on who and what you're looking to restrict access *to*.
+For example, OAuth is a frequently implemented mechanism for authenticating API consumers.

 ## How do I use this?